 See the daily schedule here.

 Gain the scholarly skills that will be crucial throughout your high school and college careers: developing and writing research papers, persuasive essays, and literary analysis.
 You’ll concentrate on creating strong thesis statements, building focused paragraphs, and looking deeply at individual texts.
 You’ll engage in extensive freewriting, peer editing, and note taking to help you build a strong foundation.
 Weekly reviews of grammar and punctuation rules are an important component of the class, as are exercises designed to hone each student’s individual writing voice.
-(Five weeks, non-credit)
+(Three or Five weeks, non-credit)